Llay Royal British Legion

 At the above planning meeting Councillor Morris is heard (he left his microphone switched on) to call Major Donald Moore "a bloody old fool".
 Anyone who knows Don Moore will tell you that he is articulate, respected and very intelligent.
 The original podcast made public by the council confirms the comments were indeed made but these have now been deleted from the on-line record.

 Is this an example of the Council officers and/or certain Councillors trying to keep this from the public (Holt voters please take note) and protect 'one of their own'????

 Well Mr Morris' reputation was certainly in tatters in 2003 and if you want to know why, just Google 'Michael Morris Wrexham'.

-Haven't yet seen any detailed planning application to build the houses but it would appear that the Co-op is pushing ahead with plans to build a store but again that's speculation and just strong rumour.
-The club has received no formal notification that building work will commence.
+Haven't yet seen any detailed planning application to build the houses but the Co-op is pushing ahead with plans to build a store and we anticipate that work will start fairly early in the 2020 new year.
+The shop will be sited on the corner of the Llay New Road and Watts Dyke.
+The club has not yet received formal notification that building work will commence.